 He passed away at the early age of 50 from a heart attack, but his legacy continues as The Twilight Zone has stood the test of time with episodes regularly airing during SyFy channel marathons on New Year's Weekends, as well as other holidays.
 Every season of the show is also available on Amazon Prime's streaming channel.

 Here we go to the great one for his wise advice on writing.
-I’ll elaborate on some of his most famous quotes on the subject to showcase how screenwriters can apply the wisdom to their screenwriting art and craft.
-I will also feature rare videos of him discussing his viewpoints and perspectives.
-Nearly all of the videos are under 2 minutes long, but collectively contain what I feel is the best education on writing that any screenwriter can get their hands, ears, and eyes on.
-You can watch the whole collection of these interviews, and those that we haven’t included, HERE.
+We'll elaborate on some of his most famous quotes on the subject to showcase how screenwriters can apply the wisdom to their screenwriting art and craft.
+We will also feature rare videos of him discussing his viewpoints and perspectives.
+Nearly all of the videos are under 2 minutes long, but collectively contain some of the best education on writing that any screenwriter can get their hands, ears, and eyes on.
+You can watch the whole collection of these interviews, and those that we haven't included, HERE.

 1. “There is a fifth dimension beyond that which is known to man ... a dimension as vast as space and as timeless as infinity.
 It is the middle ground between light and shadow, between science and superstition, and it lies between the pit of man's fears and the summit of his knowledge.
 This is the dimension of imagination.”

 This will clearly resonate with most fans that know The Twilight Zone.
 Serling's original opening narration — accompanied by the iconic music — is also a testament to where the best writing comes from.
 Between science and superstition.
 Between the pit of man's fears and the summit of his knowledge.
 Within the dimension of imagination.
 It defines the origin of writing itself, and it even better defines where and how genre writing — science fiction, horror, thrillers — thrives.